 For years, a Eugene couple, prominent in local business, wanted to make the change from the flatlands to the slings and arrows of hillside living.
 The “Big View” is what they were after.
 They eyed Eugene’s hilly enclaves with envy, and finally, with persistence, found their spot in paradise.

 The two targeted the beautiful Fairmount neighborhood near Hendricks Park and were biding their time for an opportunity to buy.
 Suddenly, a vacant lot showed up in real estate listings.
 “To find a lot in this area is a rarity,” says the new owner.
 “We jumped on it.”
+Want to get more information about home loans for manufactured homes or establish a dealer partnership, then check out these great real estate options here for more info!

 That was nearly five years ago.
 No matter that the highly desired location was on a 25-degree slope and widely considered to be too steep by most local builders.